Voller Brothers: Modern Reputation

-In recent times their notoriety as imitators and copyists has finally been eclipsed by the breathtaking craftsmanship of their accomplishment: a massive revival of interest in their work is in evidence – very much has been written about them, all in superlatives, and the British Violin Making Association has recently produced a book about them.
-Owning a real Voller is now very much in vogue and their instruments are being sought by collectors and musicians alike, not only because of the former notoriety of these men, but because of what these instruments are – truly remarkable testimonies of the highest order of craftmanship and skill, rivalling the finest work of the leading violinmakers of the 19th century.
+In modern times the brothers have begun to be respected for the craftsmanship of their forgery.
+A revival of interest in their work is in evidence – as experts have weighed in and written about them.
+The British Violin Making Association has recently produced a book about the brothers.
+Owning a real Voller is now very much in vogue and their instruments are being sought by collectors and musicians alike, not only because of the former notoriety of these men, but because of what these instruments are – examples of the brothers craftsmanship and skill, leading the brothers to be compared to the work of leading violinmakers of the 19th century.

-"Perfect replicas of any model, exhibiting with matchless exactitude the skill and imagination of the renowned Vuillaume.
+A passage about the brothers' work from the Universal Dictionary of Violim & Bow Makers reads: "Perfect replicas of any model, exhibiting with matchless exactitude the skill and imagination of the renowned Vuillaume.
 Appearance of wear and age marvelously accomplished.
 Superior in every way...Smallest details perfectly represented and very skillfully finished.
 Instruments splendidly desirable as regards the picturesque, and certainly adequate for all requirements of first-class players...Finest wood carefully selected for its acoustic properties.”